barnett617/Barrett-617/README.md

 # Hey everyone~

-After unstaring tons of repos, my eyes get more clean, my spirit get more pure.
+After unstaring tons of repos, my eyes get more clean and my spirit get more pure.